amitdevx/amitdevx/README.md

 **uffamit** · he/him · 1 follower · 4 following

-I'm a passionate B.Sc.
-Computer Science student at Savitribai Phule Pune University, dedicated to crafting impactful digital solutions through code.
-As a software and web developer, I specialize in building modern, responsive web applications with cutting-edge technologies.

 🌟 **Currently working on**: A professional portfolio website with 3D-like animations and an AI-powered skills graph, hosted on Vercel.
 🚀 **Exploring**: Advanced React patterns, API integrations, and scalable web architectures.